Small Group Ministries FAQ

 For short-term groups there will be sign-up periods when the groups are being formed and promoted.
 These groups often get started in the spring and the fall.
 To join an ongoing group contact the facilitator(s).
 For more information about any of this email: firstname.lastname@example.org

-The Minister and the Covenant Group Facilitators, have developed the guidelines and procedures for the program.
+The Minister and the Small Group Ministry Facilitators, have developed the guidelines and procedures for the program.
 They develop the session topics.
 The Minister meets monthly with the facilitators for discussion, guidance, skill development, and to help maintain the connection between individual groups and the larger church.

 What Do the Facilitators Do?